go101/go101/UPDATES.md

 ### 1.13.e (2019/Oct/07)

 * I decided to withdraw the last erratum in 1.13.d.
+(Re-added in 1.14.d)

 ### 1.13.d (2019/Sep/30)